eclipse-tractusx/item-relationship-service/README.md

 ## Vision and Mission Statement

-"The IRS is providing a technical API Endpoint in the Catena-X Network, which builds an item tree representation of given digital twins stored across the industry.
-Therefore, it is a key component for the Network to provide data chains along the value chain in the industry."
+The IRS is providing a technical API Endpoint in the Catena-X Network, which builds an item tree representation of given digital twins stored across the industry.
+Therefore, it is a key component for the Network to provide data chains along the value chain in the industry.

-``The vision for the Item Relationship Service is to provide an easy access endpoint for complex distributed digital twins across Catena-X members.
+The vision for the Item Relationship Service is to provide an easy access endpoint for complex distributed digital twins across Catena-X members.
 It abstracts the access from separated digital twins towards a connected data chain of twins and provides those.
-It enables to apply business logic on complex distributed digital twins across company borders.``
+It enables to apply business logic on complex distributed digital twins across company borders.

 ## What is the IRS?